IsaKiko/D3-visualising-data/10-d3update.md

 ~~~

+> ## We have used some special objects given to us by the browser {.callout}
+> * document.x - selecting things within the page (getElementById)
+> * console.x - interact with the browser's console (log)
+> * event.x - only interesting in the scope of an event like "mouseover", "mousemove", "keydown".
+Returns information about the event (pageX - where on the page did this event occur?).

 Like any programming language, JavaScript can also be used to compute new values.
 As an example, let's compute the mean life expectancy and income for the different regions.

 ...